kenjyco/sql-helper/README.md

 so that the `cryptography` dependency can be built (`curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh -s -- -y`)

+If using Python 3.5, there is no pre-compiled wheel for `cryptography` (even when upgrading pip to version 20.3.4).
+It also cannot be built if the rust compile is installed.
+Support for Python 3.5 is effectively removed.

 #### pymysql package

 According to <https://nvd.nist.gov/vuln/detail/CVE-2024-36039>, pymysql versions